-This yearly event features ASL interpreters and deaf volunteers providing live interpretation of presentations such as The Last Adam.
+This yearly event features Deaf volunteers and ASL interpreters providing live interpretation of presentations such as The Last Adam.
 Hearing guests are also invited, of course, and we expect you will enjoy watching the expressive communication of American Sign Language during the shows and throughout the museum.
-It can be a real learning experience to be surrounded by people speaking the beautiful language of ASL!

 Pictures from past Deaf Days